learn-with-aws/terraform/README.md

 # Terraform Interview Questions

+## Terraform refresh

+        attempts to find any resources held in the state file and update with any drift that has happened in the provider outside of Terraform since it was last ran.
+        - terraform refresh

 ## Terraform Lock

         Terraform will lock your state for all operations that could write state.
 This prevents others from acquiring the lock and potentially corrupting your state.